-The second paper of Transgenerational epigenetic inheritance week is a 2017 German/Israeli review focused on: “The inter- and transgenerational effects of stress experience prior to and during gestation..the concept of stress-induced (re-)programming in more detail by highlighting epigenetic mechanisms and particularly those affecting the development of monoaminergic transmitter systems, which constitute the brain’s reward system..we offer … Continue reading Experience-induced transgenerational programming of neuronal structure and functions
+The second paper of Transgenerational epigenetic inheritance week was a 2017 German/Israeli review focused on: “The inter- and transgenerational effects of stress experience prior to and during gestation..the concept of stress-induced (re-)programming in more detail by highlighting epigenetic mechanisms and particularly those affecting the development of monoaminergic transmitter systems, which constitute the brain’s reward system..we offer … Continue reading Experience-induced transgenerational programming of neuronal structure and functions

 This 2015 Chinese/Australian study found: “Human emotions systematically track changes in the acoustic environment, affecting not only how we experience those sounds but also how we perceive facial expressions in other people.
 Three changes in acoustic attributes known to signal emotional states in speech and music [frequency spectrum, intensity, and rate] were imposed upon 24 … Continue reading The emotional power of environmental sounds affects our sensory experiences

 What does it take to empathetically understand, to make a part of oneself, to grok an ACE score?
 The ACE effort was initiated in 1985 in an era before epigenetics was well-studied.
 Its artifacts include the ACE pyramid: The historical ACE lifespan continuum on the left began at conception.
 The pyramid on the right promoted … Continue reading Grokking an Adverse Childhood Experiences (ACE) score

 This 2015 worldwide human study Hunger promotes acquisition of nonfood objects found that people’s current degree of hungriness affected their propensity to acquire nonfood items.
 The researchers admitted that they didn’t demonstrate cause and effect with the five experiments they performed, although the findings had merit.
 News articles poked good-natured fun at the findings with … Continue reading Do the impacts of early experiences of hunger affect our behavior, thoughts, and feelings today?